ucfopen/UDOIT/README.md

 UDOIT was originally developed by the University of Central Florida (UCF) in 2014.
 In 2020, UDOIT was in need of a code refresh and UCF partnered with Cidi Labs to rewrite UDOIT from the ground up.

+## Quickstart

+Looking for the fastest and easiest way to get UDOIT configured?
+See [QUICKSTART.md](./QUICKSTART.md).

 ## Prerequisites
  - PHP 8.1+
  - Symfony